kulikala/AdjustIframeHeight/README.md

 ## Summary

 An extra light weight pure JavaScript library to automatically adjust the iframe height to its contents height.

 What you need is just write a script tag to load adjustiframeheight.js in the inner page.

 Supports periodical updates of the height of the iframe.

 ## Browser Support

-* Almost all modern browsers
+* Almost all modern browsers.

-	Tested manually on
+* Tested manually on:
 	* Firefox 7, 8
 	* Chrome 14
 	* Safari 5